DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 }
 ```
 ### Signal Ability
-Oftentimes we want to make use of animation events to make sure the game logic is synchronized with the animation, for this use case, use `AbilityManager.Signal(AnimationEvent)` and implement `Ability.OnSignaled(AnimationEvent)`.
-Additionally, you can also use parameterless `AbilityManager.Signal<T>()` and implement `Ability.OnSignaled()` to implement signals issued by code.
+Oftentimes we want to make use of animation events to make sure the game logic is synchronized with the animation, for this use case, use [`AbilityManager.AnimationSignal(AnimationEvent)`](xref:LobsterFramework.AbilitySystem.AbilityManager.AnimationSignal(UnityEngine.AnimationEvent)) and implement [`Ability.OnSignaled(AnimationEvent)`](xref:LobsterFramework.AbilitySystem.Ability.OnSignaled(UnityEngine.AnimationEvent)).
+Additionally, you can also use parameterless [`AbilityManager.Signal<T>()`](xref:LobsterFramework.AbilitySystem.AbilityManager.Signal``1(System.String)) and implement [`Ability.OnSignaled()`](xref:LobsterFramework.AbilitySystem.Ability.OnSignaled) to implement signals issued by code.
 Continue using the example, the `Fireball` will be more powerful when we signal it:
 ```
 // Fireball.cs
 [AddAbilityMenu]